sdgilley/learn-tools/code-snippets.md

 ## Daily tasks

+1. Check for message at the [AI Platform Docs teams channel](https://teams.microsoft.com/l/channel/19%3AHhf4F_YfPn3kYGdmWvePNwlbF5-RR8wciQEUwwrcggw1%40thread.tacv2/General?groupId=fdaf4412-8993-4ea6-a7d4-aeaded7fc854&tenantId=72f988bf-86f1-41af-91ab-2d7cd011db47).

 1. Check for [PRs that need approval](https://github.com/Azure/azureml-examples/pulls?q=is%3Apr+is%3Aopen+user-review-requested%3A%40me ).
 (Wait until all build checks have passed before you review.
+Or if someone pings you on the teams channel.
 Ignore old ones as they most likely have been abandoned.)

 1. (Requires the GH_ACCESS_TOKEN secret) For each PR number that you need to review, in the terminal, run:
     * for azureml-examples repo: